isomerpages/moe-aitongsch/_curriculum/Aesthetics/Art Curriculum.md

 description: ""
 third_nav_title: Aesthetics
 ---
-Our Art Curriculum is designed to ignite passion, develop visual literacy and appreciation in Art.
+Our Art Curriculum is designed to ignite passion, develop visual literacy and&nbsp;appreciation in Art.
 Art learning focuses on the three domains of Seeing, Expressing and Appreciating.
-They are exposed to broad themes, various art forms and artists to cultivate appreciation of art and culture.
+They are exposed to broad themes, various art&nbsp;forms and artists to cultivate appreciation of art and culture.

 <style type="text/css">
 .tg  {border-collapse:collapse;border-spacing:0;margin:0px auto;}